Top Picks

 Overview

-For scribing mortises and tenons, etching a clean mark on the edge of a shelve or any other precision wood edge task this Newkiton is a smooth performer.
+For scribing mortises and tenons, etching a clear mark on the edge of a shelf, or any other precision wood edge task, this Newkiton is a smooth performer.
 What doesn’t it do?
-Well, this style of wood scribe isn’t designed to transpose surfaces like the Profiler+.
-Which helps you now see why owning two wood scribes is a must.
+Well, this style of wood scribe is designed to be something other than transpose surfaces like the Profiler+.
+This helps you now see why owning two wood scribes is a must.

 Pros